 In recognition of the unique learning needs of our graduate students, the College of Education offers the Graduate Culture Initiative (GCI).
 The GCI aims to build a community of student learners and scholars that fosters professionalism and collegiality.
 The GCI provides writing, research, and other kinds of support for graduate students in the College of Educaton.

-Each August and January, newly admitted College of Education graduate students are invited to the CSULB campus to meet their peers and faculty.
-The 90 minute session provides an overview of College of Education resources, University resources, and an opportunity to hear from current students about their experiences.
+Newly admitted College of Education graduate students are invited to meet their peers and faculty and in-person and online events.
+Sessions provide an overview of College of Education resources, University resources, and an opportunity to hear from current students about their experiences.

-College of Education has dedicated a study space on the second floor of the Academic Services (AS) Building for our graduate students to use.
+College of Education has dedicated a study space on the second floor of the Liberal Arts (LA1) Building for our graduate students to use.
 The six-digit entry code is emailed to students each semester.

-The College of Education Graduate Peer Mentors connect both current and new graduate students to campus resources, integrate them to our academic community, and provide ongoing peer support through virtual and/or in-person orientation events, office hours, community building, and professional development programs.
+The College of Education Peer Advisor for Student Engagement connects both current and new graduate students to campus resources, integrate them to our academic community, and provides ongoing peer support through virtual and/or in-person orientation events, office hours, community building, and professional development programs.

-The College hosts an annual research colloquium in May of each year that features our students' scholarship, action research projects, theses, and research projects.
+The College hosts an annual research colloquium that features our students' scholarship, action research projects, theses, and research projects.
 This colloquium is a wonderful celebration of the exciting work that our students are doing.